auroflow/wordlist-extractor/README.md

-# Create a word list from epub!
+# Create a word list from EPUB files!

-This file parses an epub file and generates a list of words in the ebook.
+This file parses an EPUB file and generates a list of words in the ebook.

 ## Requirements